opencast/opencast/docs/guides/developer/docs/decision-making/voting.md

 Publishing Results
 ------------------

-A vote should run for at least 72h, giving everyone the chance to participate.
 After the voting is done, the outcome should be published on the public developer list.
 A result may be kept private, if deemed necessary, for votes on security-relevant or personal topics.

 Binding Votes
 -------------